 1. Get smart with your smart meter

-Having a smart meter ensures you only pay for the energy you use and provides you with accurate information on how you use your electricity.
+Having a smart meter ensures you only pay for the electricity you use and provides you with accurate information on how you use your electricity.
 With access to your energy data, you can identify patterns and times of high or unnecessary usage, putting you in control.

 2. Turn it off or turn it down